notahat/machinist/README.markdown

     Post.make

 When you call `make`, Machinist calls `Post.new`, then runs through the attributes in your blueprint, calling the block for each attribute to generate a value.
-If Post is an ActiveRecord object, it then calls `save!` and `reload` on the Post.
+The Post is then saved and reloaded.
+An exception is thrown if Post can't be saved.

 You can override values defined in the blueprint by passing a hash to make: